IO vs JSON

 IO includes built-in support for base64-encoded binary data, with parsers responsible for the seamless serialization and deserialization to and from language-native byte arrays.

-JSON base64 strings can be used to represent binary data, they are treated as strings rather than binary bytes, necessitating additional handling for binary data.
+JSON - While base64 strings can be used to represent binary data, they are treated as strings rather than binary bytes, necessitating additional handling for binary data.

 #Comments

-JSON does not support comments by default, which can hinder documentation and clarity within JSON files.
+JSON does not support comments by specification, which can make documentation and maintenance more challenging.
+While some parsers allow non-standard comments, they break JSON compatibility.

 #Streaming Friendly

-JSON does not inherently support streaming, which can complicate the handling of large datasets in streaming contexts.
+JSON arrays and nested objects must be fully parsed before processing, which can complicate the handling of large datasets in streaming contexts and require significant memory overhead.

 Connect with Us!